 i.
-Roofs longer than 40' in length must incorporate one or more of the following roof variations: a change of roof height of at least one foot, a change of roof pitch of at least 2:12, a change of the direction of roof pitch, or a dormer.
+Roofs longer than fifty (50) feet in length must incorporate one or more of the following roof variations: a change of roof height of at least one foot, a change of roof pitch of at least 2:12, a change of the direction of roof pitch, or a dormer.